Geometric realizations of Tamari interval lattices via cubic coordinates: Geometric properties

-Since in this chain only one component differs between two cubic coordinates $c^{(k-1)}$ and $c^{(k)}$ for all $k \in [s]$, the saturated chain can be constructed by considering all the cubic coordinates between them.
-Besides, since the chain between $c$ and $c'$ is obtained by changing only one component from left to right between each cubic coordinates, then this saturated chain is $\lambda$-increasing for the lexicographic order induced by~\eqref{equ: lambda}.
-Let us note this chain $\mu$. \smallbreak
+Let us consider the chain obtained by concatenating the two chains~\eqref{equ:chain} and \eqref{equ:chain2}.
+Since in this chain only one component differs between two consecutive cubic coordinates, a saturated chain $\mu$ can be constructed by considering all the cubic coordinates between them.
+For both chains~\eqref{equ:chain} and \eqref{equ:chain2}, the components are independently increasing one by one from the left to the right.
+By construction, it implies that $\mu$ is $\lambda$-increasing for the lexicographic order induced by~\eqref{equ: lambda}. \smallbreak

-Moreover, any other choice of saturated chain between $c$ and $c'$ implies choosing, at a certain step $k$, a greater label for the lexicographical order than the label $(\varepsilon, k,c_k)$ of $\mu$, and then having to choose the label $(\varepsilon, k,c''_k)$ afterwards.
-Thus, the saturated chain $\mu$ is unique and is $\lambda$-smaller. \smallbreak
+Moreover, any other choice of saturated chain between $c$ and $c'$ implies choosing, at a certain step $k$, a greater label for the lexicographical order than the label $(\varepsilon, k, c_k)$ of $\mu$, and then having to choose the label $(\varepsilon, k, c_k)$ afterwards.
+Thus, in addition to being $\lambda$-increasing, the saturated chain $\mu$ is unique and is $\lambda$-minimal among all saturated chains from $c$ to $c'$. \smallbreak